 So how much can a Thule roof box actually hold?
 Well, the capacity range for Thule rooftop storage starts with 10-12 cubic feet boxes that generally accommodate gear for one or two people.
 On the upper range are the 20-plus cubic feet boxes that can accommodate five people, or more, depending on the type of luggage or gear.

 The most popular storage boxes fall in the 15-18-foot range, and will generally accommodate a family of four.
 Longer versions work great for skis and fishing poles, and shorter boxes are usually adequate for most camping gear and luggage.
+You can even use a box to transport things like tools around, however you may struggle to get large items like Wheelbarrows in a roof box.

 An average-sized roof storage box has about the same capacity as the trunk of a Honda Accord.
 You can double your storage space as well as the length of items you can carry.
 Even a trip to the DIY store can be a breeze with plenty of room in your roof box for bulky lumber, supplies and tools.